 Why am I so uncomfortable in my normal sleeping positions?

 When you are pregnant your body goes through a variety of changes.
 These changes tend to disrupt your usual peaceful slumber.

 What are the Best Sleep Positions During Pregnancy?

 The best sleep position during pregnancy is “SOS” (sleep on side).
 Even better is to sleep on your left side.
 Sleeping on your left side will increase the amount of blood and nutrients that reach the placenta and your baby.
 Keep your legs and knees bent, and put a pillow between your legs.

 - If you find that you are having problems with back pain, use the “SOS” position, and try placing a pillow under your abdomen as well.

 - If you are experiencing heartburn during the night, you may want to try propping your upper body with pillows.

-These suggestions may not sound completely comfortable, especially if you are used to sleeping on your back or stomach, but try them out and you may find that they work.
-Keep in mind that you may not stay in one position all night and rotating positions is fine.
+These suggestions may not sound completely comfortable, especially if you are used to sleeping on your back or stomach, but try them out.
+You may find that they work.
+Keep in mind that you may not stay in one position all night, and rotating positions is fine.

 What Sleep Positions During Pregnancy Should I Avoid?

-Sleeping on your back: This can cause problems with backaches, breathing, digestive system, hemorrhoids, low blood pressure and decrease in circulation to your heart and your baby.
+Sleeping on your back: This can cause problems with backaches, breathing, the digestive system, hemorrhoids, low blood pressure and cause a decrease in circulation to your heart and your baby.
 This is a result of your abdomen resting on your intestines and major blood vessels (the aorta and vena cava).